Highway Code Rules UK 2022 (Updated Guide)

 The new “Dutch Reach” rule

-The new Highway Code implies that drivers who have parked their vehicles on a highway need to do the “Dutch Reach” when leaving vehicles.
+The new Highway Code implies that drivers who have parked their vehicles on a highway need to do the “Dutch Reach” when leaving their vehicles.
 This is where a person leaves a vehicle by using their opposite hand on the side of their door to open the door.
-For example, use their left hand to open a right hand side door.
+For example, use their left hand to open a right-hand side door.
 This new move will make the person turn their head to look over their shoulder behind them.
 They’re then less likely to cause injury to:

 • Cyclists or people riding a motorcycle passing on the road